Meet the team

 Professor Carole Parkes

-Carole is Professor of Management - Global Issues and Responsible Management at Winchester University Business School (a PRME Champion School) and has both a business and academic background.
+Carole is Professor of Winchester University Business School (a PRME Champion School) and has both a business and academic background.
 In addition to being Chair of the PRME Regional Chapter UK & Ireland, Carole is a member the PRME Advisory Group, an editor of publications for the Fighting Poverty as a Challenge for Management Education PRME Working Group, Chair of the UK Sustainability Literacy Test Group and in 2015, a 'Researcher in Residence' at PRME in New York.
-Carole is also an Inaugural Fellow of the EAUC.
+Carole is also a Fellow of the EAUC.